#14 — Misusing commas

 - I wanted a snack after my hour-long class.

-- Going from one side of the house to another sucked, so I moved my kitchen into my bedroom.
+- Going from one side of the house to another sucked, so I moved my fridge into my bedroom.

-A good trick is to see if the subject at the beginning of the sentence has changed or been repeated.
+A good trick is to see if the subject at the beginning of the sentence has changed or repeated by the end.
 If it has, it probably needs a comma.

 I hope this helps!